mostafawanas88/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ## Objectives

 - Explain function scope
+-- Function scope refers to the accessibility of variables in one's program.
+A local scope is considered to be what is inside the function itself, and is hence only accessible from within the function body.
+On the other hand, a global scope is one that sits outside of the function body.
+This is accesible by the function (functions can reach out and access varibale in global scope)

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+When functions look outward for context.
+If a variable is not defined within the function body, the function will reach out to the outer / global scope and look for it

 ## Introduction